L0laapk3/WiFiInterface/README.md

 WiFiInterface.connect(String APName, function requestUserFn, function doneUserFn);
 ```

-`requestUserFn` Is the name of the Access Point that will be created.
+`APName` Is the name of the Access Point that will be created.

 `requestUserFn` Will be called if the user needs to connect to the AP to complete the WiFi connection process.
 `doneUserFn` Will be called if the user succesfully logged in to a new WiFi network.